-• If a clinic is to be canceled, you will be notified by Facebook and the remind app.
-If you have, questions if a clinic is canceled contact the Key Leader or the appropriate clinician.
+- If a clinic is to be canceled, you will be notified by Facebook and the remind app.
+If you have, questions if a clinic is canceled contact the Key Leader or the appropriate clinician. - Jumping clinics, rider must be able to maintain a collected canter.